-Coinsurance: the percentage of your medical bill that you pay after your deductiblehas been paid.
+Coinsurance: the percentage of your eligible medical expenses that you pay after your deductible has been met.6

 Copayment (Copay): the flat fee you pay each time you visit the doctor or fill a prescription.
-It may or may not count toward your deductible.
+It may or may not count toward your deductible.7

-Deductible: the set amount you pay toward your medical bills every year before your insurance company starts paying.
-This amount varies by plan.
+Deductible: the set amount you pay toward your eligible medical expenses every year before your insurance company starts paying.
+This amount varies by plan.8

 Premium: the amount you pay your health insurance company in order to keep your coverage active.
-It is usually paid in monthly installments.
+It is usually paid in monthly installments.9

 Are There Reasons Why You Can’t Get Individual Health Insurance?

-As a result, everyone can generally only purchase coverage during the Open Enrollment Period.
-There are specific deadlines you must meet in order to get coverage for the upcoming year, and we encourage you to contact HealthMarkets.
+As a result of the ACA, most Americans can generally only purchase coverage during the Open Enrollment Period.11 This is a specific deadline you must meet in order to get coverage for the upcoming year.

 What Affects the Cost of Individual Health Insurance Premiums?

 Remember the term premium?
 It was one of the four primary terms we talked about.
-Your premium is influenced by five factors.
+Your premium is influenced by five factors.14

 Age: premiums may be as much as three times higher for older people.